thomasperi/mojl/docs/templates.md

 2. Output in another template language for another SSG or backend framework to use; or
 3. Choose not to use Mojl's templates at all, and instead write templates directly in another language to be dealt with separately.

-This documentation explores only the first case.
+This documentation currently explores only the first case.

 ### Format